BWibo/3dcitydb-mkdocs/docs/citydb-tool/export_citygml.md

 ---

-## Examples for CityGML Export Options
+## Examples for CityGML export options

 Below are practical examples demonstrating how to use **CityGML-specific options** in the **citydb-tool**.

 ---

-### 1. Export with a Specific CityGML Version
+### 1. Export with a specific CityGML version

 To export data in **CityGML version 2.0** format: